UweTrottmann/MovieTracker/README.md

-SeriesGuide Movies (preliminary name)
+MovieTracker
 ========================

-This GitHub repository hosts the code for the Android app SeriesGuide movies.
+This GitHub repository hosts the code for the Android app MovieTracker.

 Branch structure
 ----------------